Theoretical Motivation

 $$

-$\phantom{\circ}$ plus some permutations, where
+$\phantom{\circ}$ plus closure under permutations, where

 $$